top of page

 I’d argue that the position of most of our liberal or progressive elite on climate issues is clearly a dire dereliction of moral duty and decency.
 As Genevieve Guenther, author of The Language of Climate Politics, has said, anyone who, like Klein, puts gains in living standards for already-well-resourced elites above protecting the planet’s most vulnerable people effectively connives in “the most horrific injustice … that the global north has ever perpetrated” (38 minutes in here, justification for her startling claim can be found here).
 Too many liberals and progressives (and, sadly, even some rich-nation socialists) put their own comforts above the survival needs of others who are far less fortunate.
 Current climate politics in rich nations largely abandons the global majority in a what effectively amounts to a form of “global climate apartheid.”
 Anyone truly seeking to maximize human flourishing must face the utterly ugly resource disparities that today burden the global majority across the “global color line,” and work to correct them.
 Only 16% of humans live in rich nations, and our deliberations must “exclude any defense of the patently immoral” (to use a potent line from Coates’s The Message).

 Since the size of those dreadful resource disparities is rarely discussed, here are a couple of key facts to focus on.
 Citizens of majority-Black nations have an average income per capita that’s only 1/7th that of majority-White nations, and Africa’s median income is only 1/12th of the Global North’s.
 That’s an indication of how much less Black lives matter in tangible resource terms today.
 And there is precious little hope that these enormous material and moral injustices will be addressed in a decent and timely manner.
 The UN’s special rapporteur on extreme poverty has said that under current methods it will take “200 years to eradicate poverty under a $5 a day line.”
 That’s 8 generations to get the largely non-white global poor to only 1/8th of current US poverty levels ($40 per day).
 That should shock all those smug optimists who have applauded progress on global poverty, but even more alarming is the fact that to catch up to what we call poverty in rich nations will take 60 generations or ~1,600 years (details here).
-To use another potent phrase from Coates this state of affairs is “patently immoral.”
+To use another formidable phrase from Coates this state of affairs is “patently immoral.”

 The basic test of rightly being “the good guys” comes down to what fine-sounding words about equal human dignity really mean in terms of how they shape concrete resource allocations.
 Do nicer lives for us outweigh the dire survival needs of the poor?
-At present many hundreds of times more resources are devoted to the former than the latter (details here).
+At present many hundreds or thousands of times more resources are devoted to the former than the latter (details here).
 While we use our disproportionate share of global resources to pursue ever more elaborate self-fulfillment, “148.1 million children under 5 years of age were too short for their age.”
-More than 1 in 5 children are so stunted by malnutrition that they can’t fulfil the height that’s normal for healthy kids.
+More than 1 in 5 of all children are so stunted by malnutrition that they can’t fulfil the height that’s normal for healthy kids.
 Returning to the opening question, too many liberal or progressive social justice fans use nice words to flatter themselves while being unwilling to incur even trifling costs to act on their pretty ideals.
-Judged by their actions, by their operative priorities, by their real revealed belief, greed easily beats justice.
-Al-Gharbi’s book may be a shocking revelation to many in the delusional do-gooding elite, but it is less likely to surprise the less privileged.
+Judged by their actions, by their operative priorities, by their real revealed beliefs, their greed easily beats a desire for justice.
+Al-Gharbi’s book may be a shocking revelation to many in the delusional do-gooding elite, but it is not so likely to surprise the less privileged.
 They know to judge the powerful by what they do, not what they say (fancy phrases can easily be "a disguise for more immorality," as Christine Emba, the other Wisdom of Crowds podcast host, forcefully put it).

 Historian Sam Moyn detects and decries an “evasive spirit” evident in recent liberal thinking (in Liberalism Against Itself he wrote that “warning in perpetuity that the alternatives to liberalism are worse has proved to be no more than a rationalization for avoiding thinking about how to save liberalism”).
 I argue that a similar evasive spirit is behind the failure to address the right role, and necessary limits, of greed in liberal politics.
 Liberals must be clearer about when their “moral interests” in the flourishing of others outrank their personal material interests.
 Advancing material justice will mean toppling or taming the current liberal norm that allows greed to supersede need.
 A profound shift in the liberal moral and political imagination is needed.
 Those in the liberal greedocracy who want to be seen as decent people must wise up to their current colossal cultural contradictions and quickly switch to acting much less selfishly, personally and politically.